Skip to main content

 Frequently Asked Questions

-STATE BANK OF NEW RICHLAND has a Bank Health Score of C (61/100).
+State Bank of New Richland has a Bank Health Score of C (61/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 11.28%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-STATE BANK OF NEW RICHLAND holds $122M in total assets and $75M in total deposits.
-It is located in NEW RICHLAND, MINNESOTA (FDIC Certificate #9735).
+State Bank of New Richland holds $122M in total assets and $75M in total deposits.
+It is headquartered in New Richland, Minnesota (FDIC Certificate #9735).

-STATE BANK OF NEW RICHLAND has a Tier 1 capital ratio of 11.28%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.71%, and the return on assets is 1.61%.
+State Bank of New Richland has a Tier 1 capital ratio of 11.28%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.71%, and the return on assets is 1.61%.

 Yes.
-STATE BANK OF NEW RICHLAND is FDIC-insured (Certificate #9735).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+State Bank of New Richland is FDIC-insured (Certificate #9735).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: